jacquescrocker/heroku-rails/README.md

 You can easily hook into the deploy process by defining any of the following rake tasks:

+You can generate these automatically within lib/tasks/heroku.rake by running:

+    rails generate heroku:callbacks

+Then edit the rake tasks to provide custom logic for each of these steps

     namespace :heroku do

       # runs before all the deploys complete